zsayed1/usm-app/README.md

    git push origin feature/brokenApp
    ```

 3. This triggers the **CD pipeline**, which builds and pushes the broken image.
+This will just push the image, we need to make changes in the https://github.com/zsayed1/usm-gitops-apps to make sure we update the tag.

 4. Argo Rollouts attempts the deployment → the pod fails after 3 minutes → rollout **aborts and reverts** to the last healthy ReplicaSet.